wethod/learning-center-staging/content/alerts/index.md

 In order to solve this problem you should control if effectively the data of the Timesheet and of the Project Status are right.
 If these data are right, the PM have to increase the days of work so as a consequence approve also a new Budget.

-*

-*How to solve? *<span style="font-size: 1rem;"><i>In order to solve this problem you should control if effectively the data of the Timesheet and of the Project Status are right.
-If these data are right, the PM have to increase the days of work so as a consequence approve also a new Budget.</i></span>
+*How to solve? * In order to solve this problem you should control if effectively the data of the Timesheet and of the Project Status are right.
+If these data are right, the PM have to increase the days of work so as a consequence approve also a new Budget.

 ### Budget Consumption Too Slow